ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 the program with global variables can be allocated in ELF file format layout.
 Meaning the relocation records of global variable can be solved.
 In addition, llvm-objdump driver is modified for support generate Hex file from ELF.
-With these two tools supported, the program with global variables exist in section .data and .rodata can be accessed and transfered to Hex file which feed to Verilog Cpu0 machine and run on your PC/Laptop.
+With these two tools supported, the program with global variables exist in section.data and .rodata can be accessed and transfered to Hex file which feed to Verilog Cpu0 machine and run on your PC/Laptop.

 LLD web site [#]_.
 LLD install requirement on Linux [#]_.
 In spite of the requirement, we